Erin Miller Heins

 Vermont Bar Association; Vermont Association for Justice; Leadership Champlain, Class of 2008

 Erin has been recognized by New England Super Lawyers in the field of Business Litigation.
 She has also been annually recognized by The Best Lawyers in America®— the oldest and most respected peer-review publication in the legal profession — for her work in Construction Litigation since 2018, and Commercial Litigation since 2020.
-Erin’s numerable recognitions also include Vermont’s only state-wide business publication, Vermont Biz, which has repeatedly featured her in its yearly list of “Top Business Lawyers”.
+Erin was named by Best Lawyers as Vermont’s “Lawyer of the Year” for Construction Litigation for 2024.
+Her numerable recognitions also include Vermont’s only state-wide business publication, Vermont Biz, which has repeatedly featured her in its yearly list of “Top Business Lawyers”.